 If we go back to the example first introduced in the Why Build a Data Warehouse article we can walk through all of the transformations described in one SQL query.
 So let’s look at that messy table with all of the hard to understand/query fields.

-We then want to make all of the following changes to that data:
+We then want to make all of the following changes:

 We can create this as a series of SQL statements in a dbt file of common table expressions with a final CREATE VIEW query at the bottom: